UPPMAX/HPC-python/docs/day3/big_data.rst

    - https://stackoverflow.com/questions/72155514/when-to-use-xarray-over-numpy-for-medium-rank-multidimensional-data

-   - Browse: https://docs.xarray.dev/en/v2024.11.0/getting-started-guide/why-xarray.html or change to more applicabe version in drop-down menu to lower right.
+   - Browse: https://docs.xarray.dev/en/v2024.11.0/getting-started-guide/why-xarray.html or change to more applicable version in drop-down menu to lower right.
        - find something interesting for you!
 Test some lines if you want to!
        - tips:
            - Pandas: https://docs.xarray.dev/en/v2024.11.0/getting-started-guide/faq.html#why-is-pandas-not-enough